-Become a member of Bath & West Community Energy (BWCE), a successful not for profit community benefit society, owned and run by our members.
+We are a successful not for profit community benefit society, owned and directed by our members.
 We focus on developing clean local energy, community-owned for the common good.

 Established in 2010, we've fitted solar panels on a range of schools and community buildings as well as larger ground mounted solar arrays and one small hydro scheme, generating enough electricity to match the equivalent annual demand from 4,500 homes.
-We have also been working on a series of innovation pilots around closer matching of energy demand and local energy supply.
+We have also been working on a series of innovation pilots around closer matching of energy demand and local energy supply plus are in the process of developing a home energy efficiency service and leading on the delivery of Green Open Homes events.